 - Check blood glucose levels before physical activities like exercises or sports.
 If it is less than 100mg/dL, take some snacks to get it up.

-- Do not drive if you feel the symptoms of hypoglycemia setting in.
+- Do not drive if you feel hypoglycemia symptoms are setting in.
 It could be fatal if an insulin shock sets in while you are at the wheel.

 These tips can help you live a healthier live.
 However, you should always consult your health-care provider for a better understanding of your symptoms and options available to you.